marklogic-community/mongo2marklogic/README.md

 # mongo2marklogic

-mongo2marklogic is a Java-based tool for importing data from MongoDB into MarkLogic's [Enterprise NoSQL][] database.
+mongo2marklogic is a Java-based tool for transfering data from MongoDB into MarkLogic's [Enterprise NoSQL][] database.

 It reads JSON data from MongoDB's [mongodump][] tool and loads data into MarkLogic using a [MarkLogic XDBC Server][].